Making Fine Wines Requires Installing Fine Seals

 - “Rotor cups” that turn with the shaft as the elastomer turns, compressing with optimum load against stationary faces and sealing potential leak paths

-- Air or nitrogen purging that creates higher pressure in the seal than outside the seal to form an air barrier that keeps product out of the sea
+- Air or nitrogen purging that creates higher pressure in the seal to form an air barrier that keeps product out of the seal

 CinchSeal: designed to work, made to last

-The design innovations already mentioned give CinchSeal rotary seals better performance, reduced maintenance requirements and longer service life.
-But they’re only part of a story that can help the process of making wine become more efficient and more profitable.
+The design innovations already mentioned give CinchSeal rotary seals better performance, reduced maintenance requirements, and longer service life.
+But they’re only part of a story that can help the process of making wine become more efficient and profitable.

 CinchSeal seals also feature:

-- Design that inherently provides self-cleaning and self-lubrication, so the seals operate dry
+- Design that inherently provides self-lubrication so the seals operate dry

 - Split internal parts to make future repairs possible without having to unbolt the housing

-- Repair kits that make the seal like new with only new elastomer and stator plates
+- Repair kits that make the seal like new with only new elastomer, rotor cups or stator plates

 - Is it the most up-to-date solution?
 Does it rely on outdated designs like lip seals and mechanical packing?

-Since 1994, CinchSeal has been a major manufacturer of rotary shaft seals for screw conveyors, ribbon blenders and all kinds of bulk handling equipment.
+For over 25 years, CinchSeal has been a leading manufacturer of rotary shaft seals for screw conveyors, ribbon blenders, and all kinds of bulk-handling equipment.
 CinchSeal products serve as replacements and major upgrades that make the need for machine replacement less likely.

 More information is available by contacting CinchSeal.
 Quotes and drawings are guaranteed to be available in 24 hours.
 Custom engineering usually takes 10 days.